People's Mojahedin Organization of Iran: Post-U.S. invasion of Iraq (2003–2016)

-Iraqi government's crackdown (2009–2010)
+Iraqi government crackdown (2009–2013)

-On 23 January 2009, while on a visit to Tehran, Iraqi National Security Advisor Mowaffak al-Rubaie reiterated the Iraqi Prime Minister's earlier announcement that the MEK organization would no longer be able to base itself on Iraqi soil and stated that the members of the organization would have to make a choice, either to go back to Iran or to go to a third country, adding that these measures would be implemented over the next two months.

 In 2009 American troops gave the Iraqi government responsibility of the MEK.
 Iraqi authorities, which were sympathetic to Iran, allowed Iran-linked militias to attack the MEK.
-On 29 July 2009, eleven Iranians were killed and over 500 were injured in a raid by Iraqi security on the MEK Camp Ashraf in Diyala province of Iraq.
+Prime Minister Nuri al-Maliki announced that the militant group would not be allowed to base its operations from Iraqi soil.
+On 23 January 2009, while on a visit to Tehran, Iraqi National Security Advisor Mowaffak al-Rubaie reiterated the Iraqi Prime Minister's earlier announcement that the MEK organization would no longer be able to base itself on Iraqi soil and stated that the members of the organization would have to make a choice, either to go back to Iran or to go to a third country, adding that these measures would be implemented over the next two months.

+On 28 July 2009, Iraqi security forces raided MEK headquarters at Camp Ashraf.
+MEK claimed 11 dead and 400 injured in clashes while the Iraqi government claimed 30 policemen injured.
 U.S. officials had long opposed a violent takeover of the camp northeast of Baghdad, and the raid is thought to symbolize the declining American influence in Iraq.
 After the raid, the U.S. Secretary of State, Hillary Rodham Clinton, stated the issue was "completely within [the Iraqi government's] purview".
 In the course of attack, 36 Iranian dissidents were arrested and removed from the camp to a prison in a town named Khalis, where the arrestees went on hunger strike for 72 days.
 Finally, the dissidents were released when they were in an extremely critical condition and on the verge of death.

-In 2010, Iranian authorities charged five MEK protesters of "rioting and arson" under the crime of moharebeh, an offence reserved for those who "take up arms against the state" and carries the death penalty.
+In January 2010, Iranian authorities charged five MEK protesters of "rioting and arson" under the crime of moharebeh, an offence reserved for those who "take up arms against the state" and carries the death penalty.
 In July 2010, the Supreme Iraqi Criminal Tribunal issued an arrest warrant for 39 MEK members, including Massoud and Maryam Rajavi, accusing them of crimes against humanity during the 1991 uprisings in Iraq.
 The MEK denied the charges.

+In 2012, the MEK moved from Camp Ashraf to Camp Hurriya in Baghdad (a onetime U.S. base formerly known as Camp Liberty).
+A rocket and mortar attack killed 5 and injured 50 others at Camp Hurriya on 9 February 2013.
+MEK residents of the facility and their representatives appealed to the UN Secretary-General and U.S. officials to let them return to Ashraf, which they said has concrete buildings and shelters that offer more protection.
+The United States has been working with the UN High Commissioner for Refugees on the resettlement project.

+In 2013, 52 unarmed MEK members were killed during an attack on Camp Ashraf.
+7 other members were also reported missing.
+Iraqi security forces are thought to be responsible for the assault, with guidance and support from the Iranian government.